Haufe-Lexware/Haufe-Lexware.github.io/_posts/2023-01-13-natural-language-understanding-and-generation-with-Rasa.md

 header-img: "images/natural-language-understanding-and-generation-with-Rasa/hero.png"
 ---

 Natural language processing (NLP) is a rapidly growing field of artificial intelligence that enables computers to understand and generate human language.
+One such example of NLP technology is `GPT` from [OpenAI](https://beta.openai.com/docs/models), which is a powerful language model that can generate human-like text.
 Rasa is an open-source chatbot framework that uses NLP to enable developers to build sophisticated conversational systems that can understand and respond to user inputs in a natural and intuitive way.

 In this blog post, we will provide an overview of Rasa and its implementation, as well as a detailed look at the resulting message flow.
-We will also discuss some key features and benefits of using Rasa for natural language understanding and generation.
+We will also discuss some key features and benefits of using Rasa for natural language understanding and generation including how we can use Rasa in conjunction with the new `GPT` models.
 By the end of this post, you will have a better understanding of how Rasa works and how it can help you build powerful chatbots that can engage and assist your users like we do at Haufe with the [HRAssistant](https://www.haufe.de/hr/chatbot).

 ### Everything starts with the training